-When you ask your child to describe the nightmare to you in detail, you are actually making the memory more vivid: your child is more likely to remember the nightmare!
-If your child remembers the nightmare, the odds are good that he or she will have the same one again.
+When you ask your child to describe a nightmare, you risk making the memory more vivid and increasing the likelihood your child remembers the nightmare and has the same one again.

-"Look at your face!
-It’s all sweaty!
-Should we go to the bathroom and clean you up?"
+"You're all sweaty!
+Should we go to the bathroom and clean up?"